MadStu/HTMLCSSEPP/README.md

   - This section allows the user to see an overview of our annual events and locations.
   - This section will be updated as more events are held by users.
+  - This section's description also provides a link to the contact form.

 ![Events Section](https://raw.githubusercontent.com/MadStu/HTMLCSSEPP/main/assets/images/events-image.png)